MarcelZapadka/BIBLE-APP/README.md

 ![NewBibleAppBanner](https://user-images.githubusercontent.com/110595617/191964252-8eeb543d-d579-4020-84f6-960442b77d87.jpg)

 ## NOTE:
 This is original and uniqe bible full stack app made by me (front-end) and my friend (back-end) in Angular framework.
+This is not final version of Bible.
+Work in progress.

 Link:
 https://www.biblia.polskiezborybiblijne.pl/#/UwspolczesnionaBibliaGdanska/Ksiega-Rodzaju/1